 Babbel, Meet Travel

-In 2018, Babbel acquired Lingo Ventura, the language travel company mentioned above.
-This move puts Babbel on the path to enter the language travel marketplace, which would pair nicely with the language-learning app it’s known for.
+In 2018, Babbel acquired Lingo Ventura, a language travel company that has now been rebranded as Babbel Travel (mentioned above).
+This move has enabled Babbel to enter the language travel marketplace, which pairs nicely with the language-learning app it’s known for.

 There are fairly obvious ways the two learning methods could go together.
 For example, someone who wants to learn Spanish could study with the Babbel app to get some of the basics, then they could sign up for a trip to Madrid, where they would take more in-depth Spanish classes and immerse themselves in the culture.
 After returning home, they can use the app to continue reviewing the Spanish they learned abroad.
 It’s the best of both worlds!